Psoriasis

 - Itching, burning, or soreness

-- Thickened, pitted, or ridged nails
+- Thickened or ridged nails

-- Swollen and stiff joints (psoriatic arthritis)
+- Stiff, swollen joints (psoriatic arthritis)

-- Small scaling spots (common in children)
+- Small scaling spots (guttate psoriasis)

 Possible Causes

-- Genetic factors (tends to run in families)
+- Genetic factors

-- Triggers include stress, skin injuries, infections, cold weather
+- Triggers: stress, skin injuries, infections

-- Smoking and heavy alcohol use
+- Smoking and alcohol

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.